 Make sure your coursework is on track.
 In general, you should be taking the most challenging courses possible.
 Advanced Placement and/or Honors classes look great on your transcript and will help you be a better college candidate.
 Most colleges require you to take a certain number of foundation classes – math, science, English, etc. Your guidance counselor can help make sure that your schedule is up to snuff, but it’s also a good idea to check with the specific colleges regarding their requirements.

 Start researching colleges.
 Take some time to think about what you want out of your college experience.
-Would you be happier at a big university, or a small Liberal Arts college?
+Would you be happier at a big university, a small liberal arts college or a two-year technical college?
 Do you care about NCAA athletics – or are art facilities more important to you?
+Guidance counselors can also help you research colleges of interest and schedule your classes accordingly.
 Once you have your list of “wants,” you can use resources such as The Fiske Guide to Colleges or Barron’s Profiles of American Colleges to help you choose places that seem like they would be a good fit.

 If possible, try to get your parents to take you on a few campus visits.
 That’s the best way to know if a college or university is really for you.
 Learn more about visiting Goshen »

 Keep doing lots of interesting, cool things.
 Grades and test scores are important, but so are extracurricular activities.
 Colleges want well-rounded students, and they LOVE to see that you care about stuff outside the classroom, too.
 Now is a great time to volunteer in your community, as well as staying active in whatever it is you love to do: sports, art, theater, music, etc.

 Explore different careers you might be interested in and find out the college major that is recommended for the career and what colleges offer the major.